signalling-games-org/evoke/README.md

 ![Example of Skyrms 2010 Figure 1.1](https://github.com/signalling-games-org/evoke/blob/main/docs/tutorials/figures/skyrms2010_1_1.png?raw=true)

-If you check page 11 of _Signals_ you will see this plot closely matches Figure 1.1.
+If you check page 11 of _Signals_ you will see this plot closely matches Skyrms's Figure 1.1.

 ### Recreating figures from the literature with different parameters

 One of the useful features of evoke is that it allows you to re-run existing figures with different data.
 In this way you can see how the results of a simulation would change if the parameters were tweaked.

-Let's take figure 3.3 of Skyrms (2010:40) as an example.
+Let's take Figure 3.3 of Skyrms (2010:40) as an example.
 The figure depicts the mutual information between signal and state over successive trials of a two-player cooperative game in which agents learn via reinforcement.
+There are two states, two signals and two acts.
 Typically the mutual information will increase over time as the agents learn to use specific signals as indicators of specific states.

 Once again we can create the figure just by creating an instance of the object.